The SCADA Threat Landscape Has Fundamentally Changed

 Ransomware Groups with OT Awareness

-The trend toward OT-aware ransomware is accelerating, and organizations that have not separated their SCADA networks from corporate IT environments remain highly exposed.
+The trend toward OT-aware ransomware is accelerating, and organizations that have not separated their SCADA networks from corporate IT remain highly exposed.

 How the Digital Transformation Has Changed the Attack Surface